HAUNT ME ALWAYS

 “Ta-ta Ben.”
 When Helen goes to wave her other hand at Ben, fury rips through me.
 I rush towards her and with all my energy shove at her chest.
 The tips of my fingers glow so bright, I blink.
 For an instant she looks surprised.
 Then she falls.

-With heavy thuds, she rolls over and over until she collapses at the bottom of the stairs.
+With heavy thumps, she tumbles down the stairs and comes to rest at the bottom, a panting, disheveled mess.
 Her hip and arm look dislocated, but the woman is still conscious.

-“What the fuck was that?” she exclaims, when the door splinters open and a bunch of people in weird clothes rush in.
+“What the fuck was that?” she exclaims, when the door splinters open and a bunch of people in weird-looking clothes rush in.

-“Helen, we told you to stay away from Benito after what happened to his wife.” someone points a staff at Helen.
-Vines bind her until she is immobile.
+“Helen, you were told you to stay away from Benito after what you did to Ash.”
+Someone points a staff at Helen and vines grow from it, binding her until she is immobile.

-Ben comes downstairs, joining the others in the living room.
-They start a heated discussion.
+Ben comes downstairs, joining the others in the living room and they start a heated discussion.

-I am lost in a haze of shock.
-All this time, I wondered if I might have been stuck with Ben because he was home.
-Because his house was a last link to the man I love, to the father of my child.
+I’m lost in a haze of shock.
+All this time, I wondered if I might have been stuck with Ben because he was home, because his house was possibly a last link to a man I cared for.
+Even though I was tethered to him, I’d liked it, liked watching him, being around him, his presence enveloping me in a nebulous sense of affection and well-being.

-Little did I realize it was the home of my murderer.
+I was in the home of my murderer!
 I can’t believe I tried to save him, feel something for him, even now.

 Ben or Helen, or both of them together had murdered me.
 For money, for some random ring.